 What do you do as a candidate when things that have never happened before happen?
 While the Survival Arc helps us understand how people naturally respond to crises, we need a framework to move quickly from denial to decisive action.
 This is where the OODA loop comes in.

-Fighter pilot and military strategist John Boyd developed the OODA loop to provide a structured approach to rapid decision-making to help in unexpected situations.
+Developed by fighter pilot and military strategist John Boyd, the OODA loop provides a structured approach to rapid decision-making to help you effectively navigate unexpected situations.
 OODA stands for Observe, Orient, Decide, Act.